-FIGURE 1.3: JOBS BY MAJOR INDUSTRY SECTOR IN THE SOUTHWESTERN SERVICE DISTRICT, 2019
+FIGURE 1.3: JOBS BY MAJOR INDUSTRY SECTOR IN OREGON, 2019

-^{} Data reflect the most recent year for which data are available.
+Data reflect the most recent year for which data are available.
 Emsi data are updated quarterly.
 Source: Emsi employment data.

-6 Job numbers reflect Emsi's complete employment data, which includes the following four job classes: 1) employees who are counted in the Bureau of Labor Statistics' Quarterly Census of Employment and Wages (QCEW), 2) employees who are not covered by the federal or state unemployment insurance (UI) system and are thus excluded from QCEW, 3) self-employed workers, and 4) extended proprietors.

-Table 1.4 and Figure 1.4 present the mean earnings by education level in the Southwestern Service District and the state of Oregon at the midpoint of the average-aged worker's career.
-These numbers are derived from Emsi's complete employment data on average earnings per worker in the region and the state.
-The numbers are then weighted by the college's demographic profile, and state earnings are weighted by students' settlement patterns.
+4 Job numbers reflect Emsi's complete employment data, which includes the following four job classes: 1) employees who are counted in the Bureau of Labor Statistics' Quarterly Census of Employment and Wages (QCEW), 2) employees who are not covered by the federal or state unemployment insurance (UI) system and are thus excluded from QCEW, 3) self-employed workers, and 4) extended proprietors.
+Table 1.4 and Figure 1.4 present the mean earnings by education level in Oregon at the midpoint of the average-aged worker's career.
+These numbers are derived from Emsi's complete employment data on average earnings per worker in the state.5 The numbers are then weighted by the colleges' demographic profiles.
 As shown, students have the potential to earn more as they achieve higher levels of education compared to maintaining a high school diploma.
-Students who earn an associate degree from Southwestern can expect approximate wages of \$31,000 per year within the Southwestern Service District, approximately \$7,000 more than someone with a high school diploma.
+Students who earn an associate degree from the colleges can expect approximate wages of \$35,600 per year within Oregon, approximately \$8,100 more than someone with a high school diploma.

-TABLE 1.4: AVERAGE EARNINGS BY EDUCATION LEVEL AT A SOUTHWESTERN STUDENT'S CAREER MIDPOINT
+TABLE 1.4: AVERAGE EARNINGS BY EDUCATION LEVEL IN OREGON BY EDUCATION LEVEL AT A STUDENT'S CAREER MIDPOINT

-Education level Regional earnings Difference from next lowest degree State earnings Difference from next lowest degree Less than high school \$19,300 n/a \$19,500 n/a High school or equivalent \$24,000 \$4,700 \$24,200 \$4,700 Certificate \$27,400 \$3,400 \$27,700 \$3,500 Associate degree \$31,000 \$3,600 \$31,300 \$3,600 Bachelor's degree \$41,800 \$10,800 \$42,200 \$10,900
+Education level State earnings Difference from next lowest degree

+Less than high school \$22,100 n/a

+High school or equivalent \$27,500 \$5,200

+Certificate \$31,200 \$3,900

+Associate degree \$35,600 \$4,200

+Bachelor's degree \$48,100 \$12,500